'Glue me back together': Online pleas to aid parade victims

 “This is a very hard time for all of us, it was something so unexpected,” Isabel Perales wrote.

-More than $615,000 had been raised by Tuesday morning, less than 24 hours after most of the 12 verified GoFundMe pages for victims of the parade were established.
+More than $732,000 had been raised by midday Tuesday for the 19 verified GoFundMe pages for parade victims.

 Webber reported from Fenton, Michigan.